usdot-jpo-ode/jpo-ode/README.md

 ## 1. Usage Example

-Once the ODE is deployed and running, you may access the ODE's demonstration console by opening your browser and navigating to  `http://localhost:8080`.
+Once the ODE is deployed and running locally, you may access the ODE's demonstration console by opening your browser and navigating to  `http://localhost:8080`.

 1. Press the `Connect` button to connect to the ODE WebSocket service.
 2. Press `Choose File` button to select an OBU log file containing BSMs and/or TIM messages as specified by the WYDOT CV Pilot project.
 See below documents for details: